Quick Summary: Japan Trip Prep at a Glance

 Priority: Insurance, Money Setup, Mobile Data, and Detailed Bookings

-Purchase travel insurance: Travel insurance covers medical emergencies, trip cancellations, lost luggage, and evacuation.
+☐ Purchase travel insurance: Travel insurance covers medical emergencies, trip cancellations, lost luggage, and evacuation.
 Compare options from SafetyWing (budget-friendly), Allianz, or your home country’s insurers.
-A typical 2-week policy costs USD 30–80.
-Compare travel insurance plans and get a quote.
+A typical 2-week policy costs USD 30–80. .

-Set up multi-currency account with Wise: Wise (formerly TransferWise) offers real mid-market exchange rates, saving 2–5% vs. banks on currency conversion.
-Create an account, transfer funds, and optionally order a Wise debit card (arrives in 7-10 days).
-Open your Wise account and lock in exchange rates.
+☐ Set up multi-currency account with Wise: Wise (formerly TransferWise) offers real mid-market exchange rates, which tend to be significantly better than retail bank rates.
+Exact fees vary by currency, amount, and funding method — check the for the latest breakdown.
+Create an account, transfer funds, and optionally order a Wise debit card (arrives in 7-10 days). .

 2. SIM card at airport: Pick up at Narita, Haneda, or Kansai airport (slower setup, but available immediately).